 WHY INTEGRATE TREES IN AGRICULTURE?

-Agroforestry, if implemented well, can benefit farms on a variety of scales.
-Indeed trees provide multiple “ecosystem services” that benefit both the farmer and human societies in general.
+Agroforestry can benefit farms on a variety of scales.
+Indeed trees provide multiple “ecosystem services” which are benefitial for the farmer and ecology in general.

 These services can be broken down into :